The nanopore sequencing workflow

 Real time data: no fixed run time allows on-demand sequencing and real time adjustment

-A key feature of the MinION device, the PromethION and the GridION system is that there is no fixed run time; a user can run any of the systems for a short or long period of time as data is streamed in real time.
+A key feature of the MinION device, and of the PromethION and GridION systems, is that there is no fixed run time; a user can run any of the systems for a short or long period of time, as data is streamed in real time.

 Data analysis takes place in real time as data streams from the sensor chip in parallel from multiple nanopores.
 Therefore, a longer run enables more data points to be collected, more confidence about an observation to be achieved, more measurement accuracy to be obtained, and a greater range of analyses to occur.

 An Oxford Nanopore device may be instructed to Run until... a certain datum has been seen a certain number of times at a specified confidence level.
 In this way, the experiment is defined by the user, not defined by the machine.

 For example: the system may process the sample until a minimum of tenfold read coverage over specified regions of interest has been seen, until a specific mutation has been observed in a sample, or until enough sequence data has been collected to reliably assemble a sample against a reference.

 Real-time analyses can result in simpler workflows, for example the real-time assembly of reads during an experiment.